SatelliteApplicationsCatapult/ard-docker-images/job-insert/README.md

 ```

 ## TODO
-- Use an [initContainer](https://kubernetes.io/docs/concepts/workloads/pods/init-containers) to make sure the redis-master service is up before attempting to connect.
+- In [job-inserter.yaml](job-inserter.yaml) use an [initContainer](https://kubernetes.io/docs/concepts/workloads/pods/init-containers) in order to make sure the redis-master service is up before attempting to connect.
 E.g.:
     ```
     initContainers:
     - name: init-job-inserter